 A long-term plan will provide the overall structure of your course.
-It will include the order in which topics will be taught, the approximate length of time to be spent on each and the factors listed in Section 1.1 above.
+It will include the order in which topics will be taught, the approximate length of time to be spent on each and the factors listed in 1.1 above.

 It will need to take into account the number and nature of the groups following the course and whether they should all follow the same path through the course.
-There may, for example, be issues with the use of computers or text books if two groups are studying a topic at the same time.
+There may, for example, be issues with the use of computer resources if two groups are studying a topic requiring a large amount of practical computing work at the same time.
 In this case it would be better if the plan was organised so that groups could study such a topic at different times.